cgoldberg/xvfbwrapper/README.rst

     if __name__ == '__main__':
         unittest.main(verbosity=2)

-This code uses `selenium` and `xvfbwrapper` to run a test with Firefox inside a headless display.
+This above code uses `selenium` and `xvfbwrapper` to run a test with Firefox inside a headless display.
+It will:

 * install selenium bindings: `pip install selenium`
 * Firefox will launch inside virtual display (headless)